Salon by IMPORT EXPORT

 IMPORT EXPORT is excited to announce Salon – its sister space in central London.
 Nestled in between beauty parlours, the minuscule Salon by IMPORT EXPORT will serve as a platform for experimental projects by gallery artists.
 Just like the good old institution of a hair or nail salon, the London space will function as a meeting point and a place to share ideas.

-Salon’s spring/summer programme will be inaugurated by Bat Cave — a two-week exhibition and a playtest of the newest game by Alice Bucknell Nightcrawlers
+Salon’s spring/summer programme was inaugurated by Bat Cave — a four-week exhibition and a playtest of the newest game by Alice Bucknell - Nightcrawlers.

-The game is developed as part of Platform for Future Assemblies (backed by Chanel Culture Fund) and is made in collaboration with Mati Bratkowski (digital artist and game designer) and Nicolas Snyder (musician and composer).
-Having been tested by Salon’s public, Nightcrawlers will officially launch at Centre Pompidou in Paris on 6 June 2025.
+The game is developed as part of Platform for Future Assemblies (backed by Chanel Culture Fund) and is made in collaboration with Mati Bratkowski (game design and development), Nicolas Snyder (score and sound design), and Tom Joyes (graphic identity and UI).
+Having been tested by Salon’s public, Nightcrawlers will officially launch at the Grand Palais in Paris on 6 June 2025.

-Following Bucknell’s Bat Cave, still this spring/summer season, Salon by IMPORT EXPORT will host projects by Darya Diamond, Juno Calypso, and Masha Silchenko.
+Following Bucknell’s Bat Cave Salon by IMPORT EXPORT will host projects by Darya Diamond, Juno Calypso, and Masha Silchenko.
 More information available soon and on request.

 Established in 2021 in Warsaw by Sonia Jakimczyk and Piotr Bazylko, IMPORT EXPORT is a gallery devoted to exhibiting current art.
 It derives impulse from collaborations with artists who expand definitions of media and engage with political, socio-economic, and environmental agendas.